jeremyjcheng/recipe_rating_predictor/README.md

 ### Minutes and Description

-Null Hypothesis: The missingness of 'description' does not depend on the cooking time of the recipe ('minutes').
+Null Hypothesis: The missingness of '`description`' does not depend on the cooking time of the recipe ('minutes').

-Alternative Hypothesis: The missingness of 'description' does depend on the cooking time of the recipe.
+Alternative Hypothesis: The missingness of '`description`' does depend on the cooking time of the recipe.

 Test Statistic: The absolute difference in the mean number of minutes between recipes with and without a description.